daniCh8/road-segmentation-eth-cil-2020/README.md

 bsub -Is -n 1 -W 1:00 -R "rusage[mem=4096, ngpus_excl_p=1]" bash
 ```

 We'll have to wait some time for the dispatch.
-Once we are inside, we'll run the following commands to check the libraries versions:
+Once we are inside, we'll run the following commands to check the versions of tensorflow and keras.
+Also, it's important to check that we are actually using the GPU:

 ```bash
 python